probabl-ai/skore/sphinx/user_guide/diagnostics.rst

     configuration.ignore_diagnostics = ["SKD001"]

-For cross-validation reports, diagnostics are computed per split and then aggregated at report level; a diagnostic is reported as an issue only when it appears in a majority of evaluated splits.
+For cross-validation reports, diagnostics are computed per split and then aggregated at report level, trough `~skore.CrossValidationReport.diagnose`.
+A diagnostic is reported as an issue only when it appears in a strict majority of evaluated splits.

-For comparison reports, diagnostics are built from each component report in the comparison.
+For comparison reports, `~skore.ComparisonReport.diagnose` builds a global diagnostic from each component report in the comparison.
 Diagnostics are grouped by component report and emitted as a single message.

 .. _skd001-overfitting: